Close Search

 Girls’ school graduates are 6 times more likely to consider majoring in math, science, and technology.

-Compared to coeducated peers, girls’ school graduatess are 3 times more likely to consider engineering careers.
+Compared to coeducated peers, girls’ school graduates are 3 times more likely to consider engineering careers.

-Girls at all levels of achievement in the single-sex schools receive a benefit from the environment in terms of heightened career aspirations—an effect unprecedented in any other portion of our study.
+Girls at all levels of achievement in all-girl schools receive a benefit from the environment in terms of heightened career aspirations—an effect unprecedented in any other portion of our study.